pjreddie/darknet/README.md

     4.1 (right click on project) -> properties  -> C/C++ -> General -> Additional Include Directories:  `C:\opencv_2.4.13\opencv\build\include`

     4.2 (right click on project) -> properties  -> Linker -> General -> Additional Library Directories: `C:\opencv_2.4.13\opencv\build\x64\vc14\lib`

-5. If you want to build with CUDNN to speed up then:

-    * download and install **cuDNN 7.0 for CUDA 9.1**: https://developer.nvidia.com/cudnn

-    * Check that there are `bin` and `include` folders in the `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.1` if aren't, then copy them to this folder from the path where is CUDA installed

-    * add Windows system variable `cudnn` with path to CUDNN: https://hsto.org/files/a49/3dc/fc4/a493dcfc4bd34a1295fd15e0e2e01f26.jpg

-    * open `\darknet.sln` -> (right click on project) -> properties  -> C/C++ -> Preprocessor -> Preprocessor Definitions, and add at the beginning of line: `CUDNN;`

 ### How to compile (custom):